wp-plugins/mycurator/README.txt

 * The full text, attribution link and all images for each article are available in the WordPress post editor, just click on a paragraph, list, table or image and its inserted into your blog article immediately.
 * Notebooks let you research ideas and save related articles, both from MyCurator's automated discovery and your web explorations.
 * Notebooks are like Evernote, only integrated into your WordPress Editor.
+* Curate articles to your custom post types
 * Customize article discovery to your specific niche by choosing what sources to read and what to look for in each article
 * For even more content accuracy, simply train with thumbs up/down and weed out off-topic and spam articles
 * Get It Bookmarklet allows you to discover content while browsing and add it to your training page for future curation.